JTDean123/immunoHE/README.md

 # immunoHE

-Code to reproduce the work in "Prediction of immunotherapy response correlates from melanoma diagnostic H&E images"
+Code to reproduce the work in "Prediction of TMB and an immune gene expression signature from melanoma diagnostic H&E images"

 The code required to reproduce figures 3-5 in the manuscript is in the `figures` directory.